Marie Henein

 Marie Therese Henein (born 1966) is a Canadian civil litigator and criminal defence lawyer.
 She is a partner of Henein Hutchison Robitaille LLP, a law firm in Toronto.

 Early life

-Henein was born in Cairo, Egypt, to a Lebanese Maronite father and an Egyptian mother.
-Her grandmother was Palestinian.
+Henein was born in Cairo, Egypt, to Lebanese Maronite Christian parents.
 Her father, Joseph Henein, worked at a pharmacy.
 After briefly moving to Vancouver, then less than a year later to Lebanon, the family finally settled in Toronto when Marie was four years old.
 She attended St. Joseph's Morrow Park Catholic Secondary School.

 Education

 Henein attended Osgoode Hall Law School, where she graduated with a Bachelor of Laws (LLB) degree.
 After graduating, Henein articled under noted criminal defence lawyer Edward Greenspan.
 She then attended Columbia Law School, and received her Master of Laws (LLM) degree in 1991.
 Henein was called to the bar in 1992.

 Legal career

 She was later rehired at Edward Greenspan's firm after working with his partner, Marc Rosenberg.
 She eventually was named a partner of the firm in 1998.
 In 2002, Henein left to open Henein and Associates.
 The firm later was renamed as Henein Hutchison LLP after former crown attorney Scott Hutchison joined the firm as a named partner, and then again to Henein Hutchison Robitaille when Henein's long-time colleague Danielle Robitaille was promoted to managing partner.

 Henein developed a reputation in Toronto as one of the most "respected and feared criminal lawyers in the country."
 The National Post called her the "most high profile criminal defence lawyer in the country."
 In 2011, Canadian Lawyer magazine named her one of the "Top 25 Most Influential" saying she was "one of the most sought-after criminal lawyers in the country" and "a key go-to lawyer for high-profile accused in Toronto."

 Starting in the early to late 2010s, Henein began expanding her law firm to include a large civil litigation group, hiring prominent partners from Bay Street firms such as Torys and Borden Ladner Gervais.
 As her firm's focus shifted to include both criminal defence work and civil litigation, Henein herself began to take on more corporate law, professional regulation, and civil litigation cases as part of her legal practice.
 By March 2025, she estimated that 5% or less of her files were criminal defence matters.